dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 public static boolean getIsIdentityManaged(final String identity);

 ```
 You can also clear the identity of the app by setting it to null.
-The empty string may be used as an identity which will never have restrictions.
+The empty string can be used as an identity which will never have restrictions.
 All of the methods to set the identity report back  result values via ``` MAMIdentitySwitchResult```.
 There are four values that can be returned:

 1.**SUCCEEDED**: the identity change was successful
 2.**NOT_ALLOWED**: the identity change is not allowed.
 This will occur if an attempt is made to switch to a different corporate user belonging to the same company as the enrolled user.
 It will also occur if an attempt is made to set the UI (Context) identity when a different identity is set on the current thread.
 3.**CANCELLED**: the user cancelled the identity change, generally be pressing the back button on a PIN/Auth prompt.
 4.**FAILED**: the identity change failed for an unspecified reason.

 In the case of setting a Context identity, the result is reported asynchronously.
-If the Context is an Activity, it will not be known if the identity change succeeded until after conditional launch is performed which may require the user to enter a PIN or their full corporate credentials.
+If the Context is an Activity, it will not be known if the identity change succeeded until after conditional launch is performed which might require the user to enter a PIN or their full corporate credentials.
 The app  is expected to implement a ```MAMSetUIIdentityCallback``` to receive this result although it is permissible to pass null for this parameter.

 ```
 public interface MAMSetUIIdentityCallback {